philosophydan/philosophydan.github.io/index.md

 <div style="width: 100%;" markdown="1">
 {% include image.html url="images/mephoto.png" caption="" max_width="300px" align="right" %}

-I am an Assistant Professor of Philosophy at the [University of Pennsylvania](http://philosophy.sas.upenn.edu/).
-I also direct the [Computational Social Philosophy Lab](/CSPL/) with [Patrick Grim](http://www.pgrim.org/).
+I am an Assistant Professor of Philosophy at the [University of Pennsylvania](http://philosophy.sas.upenn.edu/), and I direct the [Computational Social Philosophy Lab](/CSPL/) with [Patrick Grim](http://www.pgrim.org/).

 [My research](http://www.danieljsinger.com/research/) is at the intersections of **epistemology**, **ethics**, and **social philosophy**.
 Most of my work is motivated by two questions, namely (1) how and why epistemic norms apply to us, and (2) how epistemic norms for groups are distinct from norms for individuals.
 I investigate both questions using traditional philosophical methods as well as using agent-based computer simulations.
 I also use agent-based computer simulations to investigate questions more squarely in **political philosophy**, **social epistemology**, and **philosophy of science**.